 Bloodline Keeper can make you one Vampire token per turn, which can be strong in a dedicated Vampire tribal deck.
 However, once you have five or more Vampires, you can transform it.

 It’ll become bigger, and give all of your other Vampires +2/+2.
 On top of that it’ll still be able to make Vampire tokens.

 Champion of the Dusk seemed kinda decent, when it was first introduced in the Ixalan block.
 It turned out to be a really good resourceful card.
 It most likely will never see play in the most competition 1v1 formats, because of its high cost.

 However, it is a good fit for Commander.
 Five mana isn’t that high for that format, and its ability is highly useful in a format with a high starting life point.
 Its ability draws you cards equal to the amount of Vampires you control, whilst draining you that same amount of life.
 Least to say, it’s a really good way to re-stock when needed.

 #8 Forerunner of the Legion

-This is not a well known card amongst most people.
+This is not a well-known card amongst most people.
 It basically only sees play in Commander.
 This is due to its overall effect.
-It might look to weak to be considered one of the top 10 tribal Vampires, but in fact when it comes to Commander it provides a really helpful ability.
+It might look too weak to be considered one of the top 10 tribal Vampires, but in fact when it comes to Commander it provides a really helpful ability.
 It has the enter-the-battlefield effect of searching for a Vampire card.

 This means that this can fetch you any Vampire needed to finish the game, answer a threat, create a blocker, or just build up the board.
 It can also be used multiple times if you combine it with sacrifice outlets and graveyard recursion effects, as well as blink cards.